xuxz23/xuxz23.github.io/_pages/includes/intro.md

 # 🧑‍🎨About Me

 I am a second-year undergraduate student in Economics at Tsinghua University, where My college homeroom teacher is Professor **[Chenyuan Liu](https://chenyuanliu.github.io/)**.
-My research focuses on theoretical or empirical research in fields such as causal inference，social networks, social decision-making, social preferences, machine learning, statistics, etc, I am developing data-driven frameworks that study preferences and decisions in social networks.
+My research focuses on theoretical or empirical research in fields such as causal inference，social networks, social decision-making, social preferences, machine learning, statistics, etc, I am researching IM issues in social networks.